🎉 Fan Zones

 Tap 42 · Brickell / Aventura

-Multi-screen sports bar with strong craft beer list.
+Multi-screen sports bar.
 Aventura location is closest to Hard Rock Stadium for pre/post-match.

 Fan Zone Tips